finos/FDC3/docs/api/ref/Types.md

    */
   readonly instanceId?: string;

-  /** (Experimental) Field that represents the Desktop Agent that the app is
+  /** The Desktop Agent that the app is available on.
+Used in Desktop Agent
+   *  Bridging to identify the Desktop Agent to target.
+   *  @experimental
+   **/
-   *  available on.
-Used in Desktop Agent Bridging.**/ readonly desktopAgent?: string;
+  readonly desktopAgent?: string;
 }
 ```